-Using an Oil-Free Lab Gas Line
+Using a Lab Gas Line

-Some laboratories are equipped to supply gas from a house gas line, where compressed air and/or N_2 are supplied from hose barb connections.
-In many cases, house gas lines output is greater than 1.2 bar (17.4 psi), which is the maximum allowed pressure for the instrument.
-In this case, a single-stage, line pressure regulator is required.
+Some laboratories are equipped with a gas line to supply compressed air and N_2 .
+The line output is typically greater than 1.2 bar (17.4 psi), which is the maximum allowed pressure for the ImageXpress Pico EC system.
+In this case, a single-stage line pressure regulator is required.